-New in 2016, this excellent map is now available for your smartphone.
+This excellent map is now available for your smartphone.
 First you’ll need to install the free Avenza Maps app.
 Everyone loves this app!
 The best feature is the “you are here” marker, showing you exactly where you are on the map even if you don’t have cell phone reception.

 No matter how much you love your phone, it’s always best to have a printed map as a backup.
 Printing Tip #1: laser printing stands up to moisture better than ink jet.
 Printing Tip #2: Rite-in-the-Rain sells weather resistant, laser print paper.
 Printing Tip #3: Print shops offer surprisingly inexpensive color laser printing on 11″x17″, and may even let you use your own weather resistant paper.

 Some of us still use GPS units!
 The LinvilleGorge.net map is available as a GPX file, with some tweaks to improve display in Garmin units.
 GPX files are compact and work in a wide variety of software.

 Some Garmin GPS units support the use of Garmin Custom Maps as a basemap/background.
 If your unit supports this feature, you can download the following file and copy it to your unit’s custom maps folder to have The LinvilleGorge.net Trail Map as a background.